 Good things rarely come alone: the "gold of the forest", chanterelles, grow in small groups on mossy soil.
 The basket is quickly filled.
 On your way home, you can start thinking about how to prepare these ribbon noodles with peppery-spicy mushrooms.

-Jump to RecipeFrom vegan to bacon
+From vegan to bacon

 Ribbon noodles with chanterelle (in Italian: finferli) have a long tradition in northern Italy.
 They are prepared easily and in no time.
 Due to their high protein content, these mushrooms are also ideal for those on a vegetarian or vegan diet.
-They also provide important B-vitamins, iron and potassium.
+They also provide important B vitamins, iron, and potassium.
 If you like things a bit more hearty, follow the recipe from Trentino-Alto Adige.
-In this recipe the aromatic mushrooms form an alliance with fried bacon.
+In this recipe, the aromatic mushrooms form an alliance with fried bacon.

 Vegetarianism and the Church